socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 The Soundcraft Notepad USB protocol
 ===================================

-This document describes the USB protocol spoken between the "Soundcraft USB audio control panel" and a Soundcraft Notepad mixer and the mixer state that protocol communicates about.
+This document describes Soundcraft's Notepad series of mixers and how the USB protocol the **Soundcraft USB audio control panel** and the Soundcraft Notepad series mixer appears to work together.

+The information in this document is a summery of what could be observed, and makes no guarantees whatsoever regarding

+  * accuracy
+  * applicability
+  * usefulness
+  * validity

+USE the information from this document AT YOUR OWN RISK.

+The Notepad series of mixers comprises the following three models:

+  * Notepad-5    (2/2 USB class compliant audio device, no FX unit)
+  * Notepad-8FX  (2/2 USB class compliant audio device)
+  * Notepad-12FX (4/4 USB class compliant audio device)

+Configurable audio routing appears to have been a device feature from the start, as it already is described in the 1.0 version of the manual.

+According to a Soundcraft press release from Harman Professional from January 24, 2018, the 1.09 firmware version has introduced the Ducker feature for all three devices in the Notepad series.

+Soundcraft provides the **Soundcraft USB audio control panel** which allows changing the mixer settings for audio routing and the ducker.
+However, that software is only available in binary form for Windows and MacOS X, and the documentation provided by Soundcraft provides no description of the USB protocol the **Soundcraft USB audio control panel** uses to communicate with the mixer devices.

 General packet format
 =====================

-The observed USB control OUT request packets all have these
-properties:
+Changing the mixer settings works by the USB host sending a 8 byte USB control OUT request packet to the mixer's endpoint 0.
+The control requests we have observed all have the following properties:

     USB Control OUT transfer with
          0x40  bmRequestType